aphale98/robotFramework/README.md

 Used Resource file/Keywords to overcome reusable code.

-Send arguments to keywords from the test and from the variable.
+Sent arguments to keywords from the test and from the variable.

-...
+Tested the login for different User's using template arguments.